rkshawon/comment-api/README.md

   1. Use any email in the req body and then call a localhost:8000/api/gettoken (post method) to register an email.
   2. After registering a JWT token is responsed back.
   3. Use this token in the Header and previously registered email in the body then call localhost:8000/api/creatcomment (put method) to post a comment.
-  4. The Formate should be like this
+  4. The Formate should be like below
   * Header
     * Key = token
     * Value = Bearer eyJhbGcIsInR5cCIpXVCJ9.eyJlbWmNvbSIsNjU3NzQ3NH0.3F4mLVzZ5X2vIX5HyVi33k
   * Body
-         {
+    * {
         "email": "example@gmail.com",
         "comments":{
             "comment": "first comment",